leggedrobotics/RaiSimUnity/README.md

 ### Development

-We strongly recommend to use JetBrain's Rider IDE for development.
+We strongly recommend to use JetBrain's Rider IDE and Unity Rider Editor package >= 1.1.2 for development.
 See [Wiki doc](https://github.com/eastskykang/raisimUnity/wiki/Unity-with-Rider) for more details.